rckrieger/memory-button-game/README.md

 # Memory-Button-Game

 ## Overview
 In order to learn more about Xcode and Swift I tried building a UIKit memory game in 2 days.
-While I did not complete the game, I was able to achieve the goal of exporing the tools
+While I did not complete the game, I was able to achieve the goal of exploring the tools

 ## Demo